-The Croisilles Harbour is located 43 kilometres north-east of Nelson.
+The Croisilles Harbour is located 43 km north-east of Nelson.
 The harbour is traditionally regarded as the western-most component of the Marlborough Sounds ecological area.
 The Croisilles Harbour includes all the tidal and permanent water enclosed by a line from Cape Soucis around the seaward side of Motuanauru and Otuhaereroa Islands to Kakaho Point.
 The total intertidal and subtidal area encompassed within these boundaries is 4771 ha.
+The Croisilles

-The Croisilles Harbour area encompasses a variety of ecological values including: three main islands, Motuanaura (9 ha), Otuhaereroa (19 ha), Moukirikiri (0.8 ha); one barrier enclosed estuary, Whangarae Estuary; one lagoon, Pakiaka Point Lagoon; one cuspate foreland, Matarau Point; and numerous intertidal and subtidal boulder banks, beaches, tidal flats, rocky headlands, and a variety of subtidal environments.
+Harbour area encompasses a variety of ecological values including: three main islands, Motuanaura (9 ha), Otuhaereroa (19 ha), Moukirikiri (0.8 ha); one barrier enclosed estuary, Whangarae Estuary; one lagoon, Pakiaka Point Lagoon; one cuspate foreland, Matarau Point; and numerous intertidal and subtidal boulder banks, beaches, tidal flats, rocky headlands, and a variety of subtidal environments.

-Many of the Croisilles Harbour catchments are covered with regenerating native bush, but there are significant areas of land which have been extensively modified by farming, forestry and fire.
-In a study by Lands and Survey (1981), the Croisilles Harbour was recognised as having 'outstanding' to 'distinguished' landscape values, especially the south-western faces and the Croisilles Islands.
+Many of the Croisilles Harbour catchments are covered with regenerating native bush, but there are significant areas of land which have been extensively modified by farming, forestry and fire, In a study by Lands and Survey (1981), the Croisilles Harbour was recognised as having 'outstanding' to 'distinguished' landscape values, especially the south-western faces and the Croisilles Islands.
 A more recent landscape study by Bennett (1990) recognised many areas in the Croisilles as having high landscape quality.
 The study considered that many areas were very vulnerable to a reduction of landscape values by inappropriate development.
 Notable features of the terrestrial environments of the Croisilles Harbour include: the regionally rare swamp maire Syzygium maire (one of only three South Island locations); the regionally rare sand-dune plant, Spinifex sericeus; geologically rare landform, Matarau Point; the nationally 'vulnerable' native sand spurge Euphorbia glauca; nationally 'rare' native mistletoe, Tupeia antarctica; regionally rare large-leaved milk tree Streblus banksii; coastal herb, Scleranthus biflorus; coastal fern, Asplenium terrestre maritimum; nationally 'threatened' land snail, Powelliphanta hochstetteri obscura and threatened reef heron, Egretta sacra sacra.
 The Croisilles Islands are gazetted as scenic reserves and have no mammalian predators, however, it is probable that stoats make occasional visits to the islands (I. Millar, pers. comm.).

 The ecology of the subtidal environment of Croisilles Harbour is poorly known, but the general subtidal features of this area are well known by local and Nelson divers.
 The central and outer Croisilles Harbour is recognised as an important recreational diving area, providing good reef diving along its southern coast and scallops in most other places (Nelson Underwater Club Inc, 1985).
-No data is available on recreational pursuits or the value of recreational activities in the Croisilles, however, it is not uncommon to see 30-40 boats at the scallop beds in the Harbour.
-In the summer months as many as 60-70 boats per day launch from Okiwi Bay (L. Holland, pers. comm.).

 A total seven major substrate types have been recorded in the Croisilles Harbour area (Davidson & Duffy 1992).
-Substrate types are sometimes recorded as large homogeneous areas, but more often, a site is most often characterised by a variety of substrata.
-A total of 10 major habitats based on substrate or dominant cover of flora and fauna have been recognised (see Appendix 1).
+These authors recorded substratum types were either large homogeneous areas, but more often, a variety of substrata depending on environmental constraints.
+A total of 10 rnajor habitats based on substrata or dominant cover of flora and fauna have been recognised (see Appendix 1).